Abdullah-TU/Deep-Learning-Projects/README.md

 # 🚀 Deep Learning Projects
 ## Project: Emotion detection (FER-2013 dataset)

-he dataset consists of 35,685 examples of gray-scale images of faces with dimensions of 48x48 pixels.
+The dataset consists of 35,685 examples of gray-scale images of faces with dimensions of 48x48 pixels.
 These images are divided into a training dataset and a test dataset.
 The images are categorized based on the emotions depicted in the facial expressions.
 The emotion categories include:
 - 🤗 Happiness
 - 🧑 Neutral
 - 😟 Sadness